NAU-IoT/RemotePiControl/README.md

 After installing dependencies:

 Steps:
-- Create script using nano
+- Create script to run code with command `nano YourFileName.py`
-- Write source code into new script (code can be found in PiZeroMethod)
+- Paste code from github file PiZeroMethod.py into your script
-- Save file as {YourFileName}.py
+- Change code according to your implementation, I.E. etc...
+(Lines , , , , )
 - Verify that permissions are set so that the script is executable by typing `chmod +x SCRIPTNAME.py` in the command line
 - Ensure keyfile has the correct permissions for the user to run the script without error
    - If getting error "Error: Problem setting TLS options: File not found." use command `sudo chmod 640 YourKeyFile.key` (sets permissions so that the user and group are able to read the keyfile)